Shangri-La (recording studio)

 Shangri-La is a recording studio in Malibu, California, currently owned by record producer Rick Rubin.
 Originally a ranch property with a bungalow owned by actress Margo, it was leased by The Band in the 1970s and converted to a recording studio by Rob Fraboni to the precise specifications of Bob Dylan and The Band.
 Interviews of The Band featured in Martin Scorsese's documentary The Last Waltz were filmed at Shangri-La.
 The property was purchased by Rick Rubin in 2011.
 Rubin and Shangri-La were the subject of a four-part documentary series, Shangri-La, which aired on Showtime in 2019.

+In 1958, the Mexican-American actress Margo bought a 1.73-acre property in the hills above Zuma Beach.
+A ranch house was built and the site was named Shangri-La Ranch.
+Margo starred in the film adaptation of James Hilton's 1933 classic novel Lost Horizon, from where the fabled paradise "Shangri-La" originated.